precondition/keymapdb/src/posts/keymaps/MicahElliot.md

 layerCount: 4
 OS: [Linux, Windows]
 stagger: ortholinear
 summary: The ZeLDA (Zero-Look-Down Access) Layout is a minimalist approach to keyboarding.
-The philsophy is that you should never have to reach farther than one adjacent key.
+The philosophy is that you should never have to reach farther than one adjacent key.
 It's still a QWERTY, but seriously improved.
 title: The Woodpecker Makery's ZeLDA Layout for Planck Keyboards
 writeup: https://github.com/MicahElliott/ZeLDA/blob/master/GUIDE.md
 ---